-To make it more of a locals experience, you may want to try a Tongan homestay where you’ll be able to experience the New Year with a Tongan family.
-See the 5 Best Homestays on Tongatapu for ideas.
+To make it more of a local experience, you may want to try a Tongan homestay where you’ll be able to experience the New Year with a Tongan family.
+See the 10 Best Village & Homestays in Tonga and How to Find a Homestay in Tonga for ideas.

 New Year Celebrations in Tonga